 Isaiah compels the people of God to turn away from the people of the east ~ the foreign and evil tribes outside their borders.
 What made the ‘east’ hard to resist was their ‘fullness’.
 With them as allies, they had access to their wealth.
 Horses and chariots were plentiful, gold and silver, abounded.
 Satan always rewards idolatry with temporary abundance.

 All that glitters does not gleam with heaven’s light.
 All that is gilded is not godly.
 The propensity for self-preservation causes me to make alliances with anyone who promises to make my life better.
 Their offers sound generous, even loving.
-Before I let the ‘east’ in my front door, I need to inspect it more carefully.
-God promises to expose evil of every kind.
+But God promises to expose evil of every kind.
 What is veiled will be revealed.
 The veneer that glistens will crackle and feature what was behind it all along; something sinister and destructive.

 Never have I needed more wisdom than in these last days when it’s hard to tell the church from the world.
 Demonic glitter abounds but if I’m willing to see the source of all the lights around me, God will show me.
 Once I see behind the mask, I’ll be so glad I asked for divine eyesight.